 Population: zero (uninhabited)

-Santiago island is formed by two overlapping shield volcanoes.
+Santiago Island is formed by two overlapping shield volcanoes.
 Repeated lava flows merged the volcanos together to form the single island we see today.
 Shield volcanoes are flat and wide, hence the large size of Santiago island – the 4th largest island of the archipelago.

-The natural habitat of Santiago island has been adversely affected by the presence of humans and invasive species.
-Hungry goats destroyed the wooded highlands, leaving the open grasslands present today.
-Volcanic eruptions have left barren black lava rocks across much of the lowlands.
-Small plants and shrubs are only now attempting to find a foothold to colonise such infertile ground.
 Rock pools and grottos formed by eroding lava are full of marine wildlife activity.
 So too are the steep cliffs where sea birds perch to rest while hunting for fish.

 " I cannot give a more forcible proof of their numbers than by stating that when we were left at James (Santiago) island, we could not for some time find a free spot from their burrows on which to pitch our single tent.”
 (Charles Darwin, The Voyage of the Beagle) "